rileyle/UCGretina/README.md

     Idle> exit

-This generates a VRML 2 file named `g4_XX.wrl` which can be viewed with a VRML viewer (like mayavi2).
+This generates a VRML 2 file named `g4_XX.wrl` which can be viewed with a VRML viewer (like view3dscene, FreeWRL, or mayavi2).
 Macro files are included for visualizing GRETA, the LBL scanning table, and the liquid-hydrogen target setups.
-These scripts must be run in a directory with soft links (aclust, euler, aslice, asolid, awalls) to the appropriate GRETINA geometry files.
+These scripts must be run in a directory with soft links (`aclust`, `euler`, `aslice`, `asolid`, `awalls`) to the appropriate GRETINA geometry files.

 The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visulatizations.